sLill/Windows-Grep/README.md

 <br/><br/>

-For even more examples and detailed descriptions of each flag, visit the <a href="https://github.com/sLill/Windows-BudgetGrep/wiki/WindowsGrep.CommandFlags">wiki</a>
+<b>For even more examples and detailed descriptions of each flag, visit the</b> <a href="https://github.com/sLill/Windows-BudgetGrep/wiki/WindowsGrep.CommandFlags">wiki</a>